 - 1. A completed Wilmington College graduate application form and the non-refundable application fee of \$25. - 2.
 A copy of current registered nurse licensure. - 3.
 Official transcripts reflecting the following: - a.
 Graduation from a nationally accredited baccalaureate program in nursing. - b.
 Completion of an undergraduate statistics course, at the junior level, with a grade of "C" or higher. - c.
 Completion of an undergraduate health assessment course, with a grade of "C" or better, or an equivalent continuing education course. - 4.
 Two written recommendations, using the form included with the application.
-Both should be professional recommendations, with at least one from an individual with knowledge of the applicant's clinical experience. - 5.
-A written statement of career goals and explanation of reasons for applying to the program. - 6.
-A professional resume. - 7.
-To be considered for unconditional acceptance in the Nurse Practitioner concentration the applicant must have a completed interview (including written component) before initial enrollment. - 8.
-A personal interview and writing assessment are required for the Leadership concentration to coordinate the applicant's enrollment.
+Both should be professional recommendations, with at least one from an individual with knowledge of the applicant's clinical experience. - A written statement of career goals and explanation of reasons for applying to the program. - 6.
+A professional resume. - To be considered for unconditional acceptance in the Nurse Practitioner concentration the applicant must have a completed interview (including written component) before initial enrollment in any classes.